 The conditional checks whether

-some-field-connection returns content as text (required for field connection shortcodes) and if it does, the custom text is inserted.
+some-field-connection-shortcode returns content and if it does, the custom text is inserted.
 Custom text can include HTML markup and shortcodes.
 The exception is that you can't nest conditional

 [wpbb-if] shortcodes within each other.